-In this chapter, we prove the $(\sharp_1)$ in classical systems.
+The other is "practical logic" that means the logic in measurement theory.
+In this chapter, we prove the $(\sharp_1)$ in classical measurement theory.
 Also, we point out that syllogism does not hold in quantum systems

 8.1 Marginal observable and quasi-product observable